SwapnilGavit/Web-to-App-Encryption-using-HTTPS-Protocol/README.md

 8. **Apache Configuration**: Update `httpd.conf` to enable SSL proxy and client certificate usage.
 9. **Verify Handshake**: Test the mTLS handshake using `openssl s_client` to ensure proper configuration.

-For detailed commands and explanations, refer to the [main guide](https://github.com/SwapnilGavit/Web-to-App-Encryption-using-HTTPS-Protocol/blob/main/Web%20to%20App%20Encryption%20using%20HTTPS%20Protocol.html).
+For detailed commands and explanations, refer to the Web to App Encryption using HTTPS Protocol.html

 ## Usage